Skip to main content

 What do the tests involve?

-The Slough Consortium of Grammar Schools, Kendrick School and Reading School all use the same examination, with children sitting the test on the same day.
-The test aims to assess the children’s ability in verbal reasoning, numerical and non-verbal reasoning.
-The examination consists of two separate multiple-choice papers, each lasting about 45 to 50 minutes.
-Both papers will cover all three areas and the children have to write their answers on a separate answer sheet.
+The four schools in the Slough Consortium use the same examination, with children sitting the test on the same day.
+The test aims to assess the children’s ability in verbal reasoning, mathematical, non-verbal reasoning and English.

 Reading Girls’ School use a different test paper but also assesses children’s skills in verbal reasoning, non-verbal reasoning and mathematics, all of which are multiple-choice.